 Unlike many artists on this list who took home Best New Artist for their first album, country singer Shelby Lynne had already put out six before making it to the Grammy stage.
 The sixth, “I Am Shelby Lynne,” was the first time the singer had the freedom to make the music she wanted, and critics and audiences liked what they heard.
 Since then, she's continued her steady pace and, after years of fans clamoring for it, released an album in collaboration with sister and fellow musician Allison Moorer.

 Alicia Keys won five of her 15 total Grammys with “Songs in A Minor,” an album featuring years of her own writing and producing material that's since gone multi-platinum.
 She's maintained her cultural power in the two decades since by appearing on TV and in film, while still writing and recording chart-toppers such as “No One.”
-She will also be hosting the Grammys later this year.
+She also hosted the Grammys in 2019.

 Evanescence's gothic rock/metal sound appealed to the increasingly mainstream emo culture of the early aughts, and “Bring Me To Life” became a global phenomenon, winning two Grammys.
 The band faltered after that, going on hiatus for several years before releasing an album that reworked their old material to fit a symphonic sound, before going on tour with violinist Lindsey Stirling.
 Their comeback has not quite matched the popularity of the band's old work, which lives on in internet memes even 20 years later.